Economic Effects of Student Loan Debt

 • 99.9% of businesses in the U.S. have fewer than 20 employees.

-• Small businesses with fewer than 500 employees employ 47.3% of the national private workforce.
+• Small businesses with fewer than 500 employees employ 47.3% of the civilian workforce.

 Consumers with student loan debt have lower credit scores on average and are more likely to live with their parents.